Sherwin Williams Sleepy Blue is exactly how the waters of the Pacific Ocean would feel!

 As discussed, Sherwin Williams Sleepy Blue is set to add a subtle backdrop on the walls of your home.

-It feels quiet, airy, calm, relaxed, and laid-back!
+Almost like a robin’s egg blue paint, it feels quiet, airy, calm, relaxed, and laid-back!
 At all times of the day!

 You can absolutely use this paint in smaller areas to make them look larger, airier, and more organic and natural.